tbarbette/npf/README.md

 Use watcher.py with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.

+Use compare.py to compare multiple Click instances, typically in research paper or to asser that an idea of you is good, showing the generated graphs to assert your sayings.

+## Dataset

+All results of tests are saved per-commit and per-repo to avoid re-computing the next time you launch either of the tools.
+However the set of variables must be exactly the same.

+To force re-computing the tests, use the --force-test option.
+The --force-rebuild may also be something you want.

+## Tags
+All programs have the --tags argument, allowing to give a set of tags that trigger changes in the testies.
+The dpdk flags tells that a DPDK environment is setted up with at least two NICs, allowing DPDK-based tests to run.
+The fastregression tag allows to only try important variable combination and not search for performance points, while full is the contrary and will run a very big set of variables combinations to get statistics out of results.

 ##Writing configuration files

 The file is made of multiple sections, starting with a % like "%file CONFIG" which means that a file named CONFIG should be created.

 ### Config